iluwatar/java-design-patterns/service-locator/README.md

 **Programmatic Example**

 The Service Locator design pattern is used to abstract the processes involved in obtaining a service.
 It uses a central registry, the "service locator", which returns the necessary information to perform a task upon request.
-This pattern is particularly useful in large-scale applications where services need to be centrally managed and reused.
+This Java design pattern is particularly useful in enterprise Java applications where services need centralized management.

 In this example, we have a `Service` interface and a `ServiceLocator` class.
 The `Service` interface defines the methods that all services must implement.
 The `ServiceLocator` class is responsible for retrieving and caching these services.